grantwinney/blog/content/posts/learn/_csharp/csharp-null-conditional-and-null-coalescing-operators/index.md

     companyName = "unknown";
 ```

-Or even this:
+With this:

 ```csharp
 var companyName = company.Name != null ? company.Name ? "unknown";
 ```

-With this:
+And finally, with this:

 ```csharp
 var companyName = company.Name ?? "unknown";